Painting Trends Creating Tasty Spaces in Food & Beverage

 Vintage Chic With Distressed Finishes

-Vintage chic with distressed finishes are popular painting trends creating tasty spaces in restaurants and bars.
-The worn, rustic look of distressed paint creates a cozy vibe perfect for socializing over shared plates and craft cocktails.
+Vintage chic design with distressed finishes continues to trend in restaurants and bars.
+The worn, rustic look brings coziness and character, making it perfect for sharing plates and craft cocktails.

 Weathered Wood